 Tooth Extraction Aftercare

 After your extraction, the dentist will give you thorough instructions for aftercare.
-It’s important to follow these exactly so that the site can heal properly.
+It’s important to follow these exactly so the site can heal properly.
 If any antibiotics or pain medications are prescribed, follow the dosing instructions.
 We may also recommend over-the-counter pain relievers to help alleviate soreness.
 Icing the area helps to minimize swelling and inflammation as well.

 Tooth Extraction FAQs